 - The next Module, Capital Activities, addresses accounting and reporting for the Plant Fund, which houses the transactions for new construction, renovations, and purchases that meet the criteria for a capital asset.
 We also discuss depreciation issues in this section.

-- Following this, we will cover the financial statements of either public or private institutions based on the course you are watching.
+- Following this, we will cover the financial statements of either public or private institutions.
 Because the financial statements have some major differences, we will go through the financial statement display.

 - Finally, we spend some time in comparing the accounting and reporting differences between public and independent institutions.

 |Module Three: Student Financial Aid and Lending Activities

 |Module Four: Endowment and Similar Activities

 ||Module Eight: FASB/GASB Differences Financial Statements

 - Dale Larson, vice president business and finance and chief financial officer, Dallas Theological Seminary

 - Jeffrey West, associate vice president, financial and business services, University of Utah

 - Compare accounting concepts of institutions to those in the commercial sector